joelvaneenwyk/alt-snap-windows/AltSnap.md

    double-right-click aero-snapping.
 - New: The `RezTimer` option was added to the `[Performance]` section of the ini file and permits to move the cursor only at the default event time resolution (every 16ms).
-It can be combined with FullWin=0 and is very low on resources consumption.
+It can be combined with `FullWin=0` and is very low on resource consumption.
 It is an advised mode if your monitor refresh rate is only 60Hz.
 If the option is used then all the other rates are ignored.
-- French, Italian, translations are up to date and thanks to @1kko for Korean Translation and thanks to @Ichisich for German translation
+- French, Italian, translations are up-to-date.
+Thanks to @1kko for Korean translation and @Ichisich for German translation.
 - Fixed: now the config dialog will show up in the corner your cursor is when you click on the tray icon.
 - Fixed: now the borderless action will save the old window style.